10 April 2017

-One could serve it with a nice salad.
+One can serve it with a nice salad or roasted vegetables.
 If so inclined.
 But around the Mediterranean a potato is seen as a vegetable, so...

 Boil 100 gr frozen peas for 4 mins.
 Drain.
 Add half a tbsp green curry paste and 125 ml coconut milk.
 When warm and dissolved use a blender to make into a thick sauce.
 Taste.
 Add some more curry paste if you want it spicier.
 Add some water if it's too thick.